Marxist criminology: Individual theorists

-Willem Adriaan Bonger
+Willem Bonger

 Dutch criminologist Willem Bonger believed in a causal link between crime and economic and social conditions.
 He asserted that crime is social in origin and a normal response to prevailing cultural conditions.
 In more primitive societies, he contended that survival requires more selfless altruism within the community.
-But once agricultural technology improved and a surplus of food was generated, systems of exchange and barter began offering the opportunity for selfishness.
+Once agricultural technology improved and a surplus of food was generated, systems of exchange and barter began offering the opportunity for selfishness.
 As capitalism emerged, there were social forces of competition and wealth, resulting in an unequal distribution of resources, avarice and individualism.
 Once self-interest and more egoistic impulses assert themselves, crime emerges.
 The poor would commit crime out of need or out of a sense of injustice.
 Hence, those with power exercise control and impose punishment, equating the definition of crime with harm or threat of harm to the property and business interests of the powerful.
 Although the inherent activities comprising, say, a theft, may be identical, theft by the poor will be given greater emphasis than theft by the rich.
 This will have two consequences: direct which will increase the pressure for survival in an unequal society, and indirect in that it will increase a sense of alienation among the poor.
 Crime in the streets was a result of the miserable conditions in which workers lived in competition with one another.
 He believed that poverty alone could not be a cause of crime but rather poverty coupled with individualism, materialism, false needs, racism, and the false masculinity of violence and domination among street thugs.

 Thorsten Sellin

-Sellin was a sociologist at the University of Pennsylvania and one of the pioneers of scientific criminology.
+Thorsten Sellin was a sociologist at the University of Pennsylvania and one of the pioneers of scientific criminology.
 His method involved a comprehensive view of the subject incorporating historical, sociological, psychological, and legal factors into the analysis.
-He applied both Marxism and Conflict Theory to an examination of the cultural diversity of modern industrial society.
-In a homogeneous society, norms or codes of behavior will emerge and become laws where enforcement is necessary to preserve the unitary culture.
-But where separate cultures diverge from the mainstream, those minority groups will establish their own norms.
+He applied both Marxism and conflict theory to an examination of the cultural diversity of modern industrial society.
+In a homogeneous society, norms or codes of behavior will emerge and become laws where enforcement is necessary to preserve the unitary culture; where separate cultures diverge from the mainstream, those minority groups will establish their own norms.
 Socialization will therefore be to the subgroup and to the mainstream norms.
-When laws are enacted, they will represent the norms, values and interests of the dominant cultural or ethnic groups in a state which may produce Border Culture Conflict.
+When laws are enacted, they will represent the norms, values and interests of the dominant cultural or ethnic groups in a state which may produce border culture conflict.
 When the two cultures interact and one seeks to extend its influence into the other, each side is likely to react protectively.
-If the balance of power is relatively equal, an accommodation will usually be reached.
-But if the distribution of power is unequal, the everyday behavior of the minority group may be defined as deviant.
+If the balance of power is relatively equal, an accommodation will usually be reached; if the distribution of power is unequal, the everyday behavior of the minority group may be defined as deviant.
 The more diversified and heterogeneous a society becomes, the greater the probability of more frequent conflict as subgroups who live by their own rules break the rules of other groups.